Team-project2021/index_calculus_GPU_OpenCL/README.md

 # index_calculus_GPU_OpenCL
-Implementation of intex calculus by using OpenCL libraly
+Implementation of index calculus by using OpenCL library